DianeD/uno/README.md

 9. In the **Permissions to other applications** dialog, click the **PLUS** icon next to the **Microsoft Graph** application.

-10. Click the checkmark icon in the lower right corner.
+10. Click the check mark icon in the lower right corner.

 11. For the new **Microsoft Graph** application permission entry, select the **Delegated Permissions** dropdown on the same line, and then select the **Read user mail** permission.